meckleunn/unnamed_squad/readme.md

 - `!main` triggers two global chat responses
 	- Main Base Camping is defined as positioning assets, infantry, or mines, at any distance, with the intent to destroy enemy assets entering or leaving main.
 	- We deal with Main Base Camping on our server on a case-by-case basis.
 Admin discretion is final, if there are issues or disagreements, bring them to discord.
+- `!minemain` Do not mine, or camp the enemy main!
+Play the objective!!!

 ## Teamplay Enforcement
 Playing an objective is the main part of squad, it's pretty much the reason for the games existence.
 To play as a squad  in a group of squads.